NakamotMatosH/VBA_Text_Encryption_Tool/README.md

 and if you want to decrypt text
 Alt + F8> Run Macro "DecA"> input password you want

-I am in Republic of Korea(south) and if you are interested, please contact me by email (please do not include attachments in email, I will not open it)
+I am in Republic of Korea(south) and if you are interested, please contact me

-The source code is a .bas file.
+ps.
+The source code is a .bas file. (.xlsm is executable excel file and there are some explaination in it)